Wired broadband technologies

 Satellites circulating closer to the earth (low earth orbit ranges from about 160 to 2000 km above earth) allow for better web performance, cover wide areas and enable affordable broadband access.
 Small, low-cost user terminals communicate with satellites and deliver LTE, 3G and WiFi to the surrounding areas.

-SpaceX plans to put thousands of small, low-cost, disposable satellites into orbit (project Starlink).
-The satellites will orbit in three orbital shells (1.110, 550 and 340 km) to allow for faster internet service.
-SpaceX intends to provide satellite internet connectivity to underserved areas of the planet, as well as provide competitively priced service to urban areas.
-Testing of the technology started in 2018 and initial operation could begin from 2020/2021.
+SpaceX put thousands of small, low-cost, disposable satellites into orbit (project Starlink).
+The satellites orbit in three orbital shells (1.110, 550 and 340 km) to allow for faster internet service.
+SpaceX provides satellite internet connectivity to underserved areas of the planet, as well as provide competitively priced service to urban areas.
+Testing of the technology started in 2018.
+As of May 2022, Starlink consists of over 2,400 mass-produced small satellites in low Earth orbit (LEO) which communicate with designated ground transceivers.

 - Pros: Medium Earth Orbit (MEO) and Low Earth Orbit (LEO) satellites are featuring lower latency.
 They can cover wide areas and thus facilitate broadband coverage for very rural and remote areas.